Login

 Good to know: if both contractual and statutory rights of first refusal exist, the statutory right of first refusal has priority.

 • Comply with the duty of information: inform the beneficiary of the right of first refusal of the purchase agreement.
 You should inform the beneficiary of the purchase price and the key contents of the purchase agreement as a minimum.
-The beneficiary has the right to inspect the purchase contract.
+The beneficiary has the right to inspect the purchase agreement.

 • Observe the waiting period: the holder of the right of first refusal then has three months to make a decision.
 If they wish to purchase the property, they must inform the seller of this fact in writing.